 - BLOOD PRESSURE FLUCTUATIONS

-- Avoid the consumption of alcohol.
+- Prevent the Use of alcohol.

 - TROUBLE SLEEPING & CONCENTRATING

-- Avoid sleeping in afternoon or evening.
+- Avoid sleeping in the afternoon or evening.

 - BLOATED AND PAINFUL BREAST

-One such herb is Furocyst® made from fenugreek seeds, which is even clinically-proven to help maintain regularity in menstrual cycle.
-Furocyst named fenugreek seed extract-based supplement is clinically proven to safely maintain the regularity in menstrual cycle to get relief from menstrual problems.
+One such herb is Furocyst® made from fenugreek seeds, which is even clinically-proven to help maintain regularity in the menstrual cycle.
+Furocyst named fenugreek seed extract-based supplement is clinically proven to safely maintain the regularity in the menstrual cycle to get relief from menstrual problems.